 Which Coast Guard Vessels Contained the Most Asbestos?

 3. Icebreakers (WAGB and Polar-Class).
 Coast Guard icebreakers—including the WAGB-10 Glacier (commissioned 1955) and the two Polar-class icebreakers Polar Star (WAGB-10, commissioned 1976) and Polar Sea (commissioned 1978)—operated in Arctic and Antarctic conditions that demanded maximum insulation throughout the ship.
-Icebreakers had more extensive insulation requirements than other vessels due to extreme cold operations, meaning proportionally more asbestos material was present in their construction.
-The diesel-electric and steam/diesel propulsion plants used in these vessels contained significant asbestos components in machinery spaces and engineering areas.
+Icebreakers had more extensive insulation requirements than other vessels due to extreme cold operations, meaning proportionally more ACM was present in their construction.
+[9] The diesel-electric and steam/diesel propulsion plants used in these vessels contained significant contaminated components in machinery spaces and engineering areas.

 Which Coast Guard Ratings Faced the Highest Asbestos Risk?

 Boatswain's Mates (BM) in Engineering Spaces.
-While Boatswain's Mates typically worked above deck, those assigned duties in engineering-adjacent spaces—particularly aboard smaller vessels where crew members performed cross-functional duties—encountered asbestos insulation during equipment access and maintenance tasks.
+While Boatswain's Mates typically worked above deck, those assigned duties in engineering-adjacent spaces—particularly aboard smaller vessels where crew members performed cross-functional duties—encountered contaminated insulation during equipment access and maintenance tasks.
+[13]

 The Veterans Mesothelioma Quick Reference at WikiMesothelioma [1] provides comprehensive data on military branch exposure profiles, VA benefit rates, and compensation options for veterans with asbestos-related diseases.